allanchua101/ocelot-api-gateway/README.md

 You would need the following to be able to reproduce the demo:

-- .NET Core 2.0 and above
+- .NET Core 2.0 or above

 ## Disclamer